 While this photo flight with the 430s did not result in an article for Vertical, One of my images was selected to run as the cover of the Vertical magazine's 2005 HeliExpo issue.

-Ten years later, this photo is still one of my favorites as the two machines fly past Mt Soledad in La Jolla while enroute the beach.
+Ten years later, this photo is still one of my favorites as the two machines fly past Mt Soledad in La Jolla CA.